JonathanCamberos/racket-x86-compiler/README.md

 simple.
 In order to modify the runtime system, I followed the provided instructions to modify main.c, unload/free, and the compiler section.
 Immediately after however, segfaults on simple tests that returned a unary vector began to occur.
-After debugging for a few hours and starting from scratch, I combed through the Cmsc430 class forum to see if anyone had run into similar issues and found a thread that mentioned the project description was incomplete and that the compiler code should before the (Pop rbx) to restore the callee-save register instead of just the (ret).
+After debugging for a few hours and starting from scratch, I combed through forums to see if anyone had run into similar issues and found a thread that mentioned the project description was incomplete and that the compiler code should before the (Pop rbx) to restore the callee-save register instead of just the (ret).
 This was indeed my problem, and I was able to begin with the Values compiler implementation.